Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What's the vacancy rate for rentals in Tulum as of 2026?

-As of early 2026, the estimated vacancy rate for long-term residential rentals in Tulum sits between 6% and 10%, which is moderate by international standards but varies sharply by micro-location.
+As of 2026, the vacancy rate for normal long-term residential rentals in Tulum is about 7% to 10%.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Tulum.